 Longtime Rutgers baseball coach Fred Hill dies at 84

-Hill retired in 2014 and overall had 1,089 college wins.
+Hill retired in 2014 and his 941 victories are the most of any sport at Rutgers.
+Overall, he had 1,089 college wins.
 He is a member of American Baseball Coaches Association Hall of Fame and the Rutgers Athletics Hall of Fame.

-Hill is survived by his wife of 62 years, Evelyn, and six children.
+Hill lived in Verona, New Jersey.
+He is survived by his wife of 62 years, Evelyn, and six children: Nancy, Fred, Linda, Jim, Tracey and Karen.